Matthew Wale

 From Wikipedia, the free encyclopedia

-Matthew Cooper Wale (born 13 June 1968) is a Solomon Islands politician currently serving as the Leader of the Opposition.
+Matthew Cooper Wale (born 13 June 1968) is a Solomon Islands politician currently serving as the Prime Minister of the Solomon Islands.
 He is a member of the National Parliament of the Solomon Islands, and has represented the Aoke/Langalanga constituency on since being elected in 2008.[1]

 Matthew Wale | |